qt/qtbase/cmake/README.md

 convert all the unit tests for a Qt module over to cmake;-)

 ``run_pro2cmake.py`` is run like this: ``path_to_qtbase_source/util/cmake/run_pro2cmake.py some_dir``.

+## vcpkg support
+The initial port used vcpkg to provide 3rd party packages that Qt requires.

+At the moment the Qt CI does not use vcpkg anymore, and instead builds bundled 3rd party sources if no relevant system package is found.

+While the supporting code for building with vcpkg is still there, it is not tested at this time.

 ## How to convert certain constructs